Connecticut Medical Malpractice Lawyers Serving Victims of Malpractice in Stamford, Danbury, Bridgeport and all of Connecticut

 - The plaintiff would also have to show that there were damages caused by the malpractice: economic loss, medical bills, emotional distress, pain, suffering, loss of enjoyment of life, disability, and impairment.

 Medical malpractice cases can be highly technical, with both medical and legal issues involved.
 Proper use of effective expert witnesses can be key to having a successful case.
 Given how complex these cases are, you need experienced, effective medical malpractice attorneys to defend your legal rights and protect your interests.
 Choosing an attorney with little or no medical malpractice experience or trying to settle your case on your own may seem appealing, but could end up costing you in the end.

-Contact a Connecticut medical malpractice attorney with Berkowitz Hanna at our offices in Stamford, Bridgeport, or Danbury, so that we can discuss what happened, the applicable laws, and your best legal options moving forward.
+Contact a Connecticut medical malpractice attorney with Berkowitz and Hanna LLC at our offices in Stamford, Bridgeport, or Danbury, so that we can discuss what happened, the applicable laws, and your best legal options moving forward.
 Statutes of limitations apply, so call us today at (866) 479-7909 or request a free consultation on our contact us page.